-Initiation.
+2.7.2.1 Initiation.

-If the president of the university identifies a possible major financial crisis, he/she shall inform the Budget and Faculty Welfare Committee, the Faculty Senate, the Professional Employees Association, and the Classified Employees Association concerning the causes and possible consequences of the crisis.
-The president shall also identify the measures considered by the university up to that point for dealing with the crisis, including a possible declaration of financial exigency, strategies that may be alternatives to program reduction or program elimination, reasons why the university’s financial circumstances may necessitate academic program reduction or elimination, and the time frame by which decisions must be made by those entitled to participate in the consultative process.
-The president shall use his/her best efforts to secure the fullest period of time possible for consideration of these matters and the responses hereto.
+If the president of the university identifies a possible major financial crisis, the president will inform the Budget and Faculty Welfare Committee, the Faculty Senate, and the Staff Employees Association of the causes and possible consequences of the crisis.
+The president will also identify the measures considered by the university up to that point for dealing with the crisis, including a possible declaration of financial exigency, strategies that may be alternatives to program reduction or program elimination, reasons why the university’s financial circumstances may necessitate academic program reduction or elimination, and the time frame by which decisions must be made by those entitled to participate in the consultative process.
+The president will use their best efforts to secure the fullest period of time possible for consideration of these matters and the responses hereto.

-Consultation.
+2.7.2.2 Consultation.

-The Faculty Senate shall receive and consider the comments and advice of the Budget and Faculty Welfare Committee, the Professional Employees Association, and the Classified Employees Association, as well as timely presented views of any other faculty or administrative body, on whether the president should declare the existence of a major financial crisis.
-The Faculty Senate shall then express its views in writing to the
+The Faculty Senate will receive and consider the comments and advice of the Budget and Faculty Welfare Committee and the Staff Employees Association, as well as timely presented views of any other faculty or administrative body, on whether the president should declare the existence of a major financial crisis.
+The Faculty Senate will then express its views in writing to the

 president.
-The Professional Employees Association and the Classified Employees Association shall also have the opportunity to express their views in writing to the president.
+The Staff Employees Association will also have the opportunity to express their views in writing to the president.

-Implementation.
+2.7.2.3 Implementation.